 Lab tested: Oregon is one of a few states that are fortunate in this regard, as they require every product on a dispensary shelf to be lab tested by a state-certified facility.
-Lab testing is important to know cannabinoid content, potency or strength, and (as already mentioned) to rule out contamination with toxins.
+Lab testing is important to know cannabinoid content, potency or strength, and to rule out contamination with toxins.
 Lab testing allows clients to consistently dose with improved accuracy, which is important when using cannabis for health purposes.
 Labs are the only conclusive method for knowing exactly what’s in a formulation, without reliance on strain name (which may not be accurate) to know which components are present.

 Terpene lab results reflecting the cannabis strain’s essential oil profile are not as commonly available.
 When available, having this information is optimal to predict a cannabis product’s therapeutic benefits, and the terpene profile is also used to determine whether a product is categorized as sativa (energizing) or indica (sedating) (11).

 Organic: This may seem like an obvious requirement, for those who understand the harm that toxins may cause.
-Unfortunately, USDA Organic certification is not yet available for cannabis farming/processing, so we rely on labs to rule out any toxic pesticide, fertilizer, mold, or heavy metal contamination.
+Unfortunately, USDA Organic certification is not yet available for cannabis farming/processing (except for industrial hemp), so we rely on labs to rule out any toxic pesticide, fertilizer, mold, or heavy metal contamination.
 We know, especially when working with already sick patients, that adding toxic exposure may be harmful to their health, and could potentially negate any benefit received from cannabis otherwise.
 The recent theory linking Cannabis Hyperemesis Syndrome, or excessive nausea, vomiting and abdominal upset, with Neem pesticide toxicity (same symptoms) further supports the importance of using lab testing to ensure product is clear of toxins, and verified safe for medical use (10)